At a Glance

 Showcase Relevant Experience: Detail your background in the industrial engineering sector, focusing on any experience related to energy from waste operations.
 Use metrics and achievements to demonstrate your impact in previous roles.

 Craft a Compelling Cover Letter: Write a personalised cover letter that connects your skills and experiences to the job.
-Express your enthusiasm for the role and the company, and explain why you are a great fit for their team.
+Explain why you are interested in this position and how you can contribute to the company's success.

 How to prepare for a job interview at Kingston Barnes